konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 This simple example includes only the filtering, sorting and pagination features and excludes arguments and properties related to the other features (see [Features](#features)).

-Features are enabled by passing the `is[Feature]Enabled` boolean argument.
+Features are enabled by passing `is[Feature]Enabled` boolean arguments.
 Required arguments for the enabled features will be enforced by TypeScript based on which features are enabled.
+All features are disabled by default; for this basic example with filtering, sorting and pagination, we must pass true values for `isFilterEnabled`, `isSortEnabled` and `isPaginationEnabled`.

 ```tsx
 // In a real table, this API data would come from a useQuery call.